Mohammad Salman Hamdani: September 11 and aftermath

-Hamdani's remains were positively identified by DNA match in March 2002.
+Hamdani's remains were positively identified through a DNA match in March 2002.

 Legacy

 On April 5, 2002, shortly after his remains were identified, Hamdani was hailed as a hero by Mayor Michael Bloomberg, New York Police Commissioner Raymond Kelly and Rep. Ackerman at a police funeral attended by 500 people at the Islamic Cultural Center of New York.
 Bloomberg called him "an example of how one can make the world better."

 On March 10, 2011, Minnesota Congressman Keith Ellison, in his testimony before the House of Representatives' Committee on Homeland Security for its hearing, "The Extent of Radicalization in the American Muslim Community and That Community's Response," cited Hamdani as being falsely accused of being involved in the attacks only because he was a Muslim.

 In 2002, Rockefeller University established a memorial scholarship fund in Hamdani's name for outstanding Pakistani-American students.
 In 2011, the Queens College Foundation announced the Salman Hamdani Memorial Award, to be presented to a graduating senior who has been accepted to medical school, has shown interest in Pakistani culture and needs financial assistance.
 The award was his mother's way of keeping Salman's dream alive; "This is his legacy.
 He gave his life.
 They tried to take away his dignity in death and they cannot do it," Talat said.

 On April 28, 2014, the corner of 204th Street and 35th Avenue in Bayside was renamed "Salman Hamdani Way".
 Councilman Paul Vallone, musician and activist Salman Ahmad, State Assemblyman Edward Braunstein and local residents attended the ceremony along with Hamdani's family members.

 Also in 2014, Hamdani won the Unity Productions Foundation's "Noor Inayat Khan Courage Award."

+In 2023, a documentary about Hamdani entitled "American Jedi: The Salman Hamdani Story" was released by Alexander Street.